National Asthma Forum: Thursday, June 17 and Friday, June 18, 2010

 Download Presentation (PDF, 123 KB)

 Develop your own Value Proposition and action plan.
-Get real time feedback from people who know what funders, partners and grant makers want to hear in an asthma program Value Proposition.
+Learn from people who know what funders, partners and grant makers want to hear in an asthma program Value Proposition.

 The Campaign in Action—Creating Our National Impact